Ethiopia

 Data collection for the SESRE was finalised in early 2023 and data processing and analytical work is currently ongoing, with an expected completion date in August 2023.
 Though the producer of official national statistics, ESS surveyed refugee populations for the first time and gained valuable skills and knowledge on the sensitivities and challenges of collecting data from refugees.
 Effective engagement with partners such as RRS and UNHCR were essential to successfully complete data collection in refugee camps and valuable lessons have been learned for integrating refugees in future HoWStat survey rounds.
 In particular, given the significant logistical burden of administering both surveys simultaneously a key lesson learnt from this process is to more fully integrate the refugee strata into the main survey in future iterations.

-The Use of the International Recommendations
+The use of the International Recommendations

 As a pilot activity to test the inclusion of refugees in Ethiopia’s national poverty survey, the very implementation of this activity is understood as an example of implementation of the IRRS.
 If the process is successful it could lead to a more systematic inclusion in future iterations of national poverty and other surveys.